z3h4/useful-commands/RoR/interview_questions.md

 ### Polymorphism

 - Poly means many and morph means form.
 So, Polymorphism means many forms.
   - It’s basically a mechanism that allows an object to take many forms and behave differently.
-- Polymorphism is the ability for different types of data to respond to a common interface.
-  - That is, it lets objects of different types respond to the same method invocation.
+- Polymorphism allows different objects to respond to the same method call in different ways.
-- This helps us build extensible applications.
+- It lets you use a common interface for multiple types of objects — improving flexibility and extensibility.

 ### What is a module?